Itsey/itsey.github.io/docs/molly-rules.md

 Master files ensure that the files in the repos are kept up to date with the most recent changes in style and settings.
 Editor config ensures that coding style is enforced by the IDE.

 * The folder root\src must have a file called .editorconfig present.
-* That file must be identical to the file stored %masterroot%\master.editorconfig
+* That file must be identical to the file stored %primaryroot%\master.editorconfig

 #### <a name="MC0101"></a> MC0101 - Git Ignore Must Match Master

 Master files ensure that the files in the repos are kept up to date with the most recent changes in style and settings.
 Gitignore ensures that sensitive files and files that should not be source managed are skipped.

 * The root folder must have a file called .gitignore present.
-* That file must be identical to the file stored %masterroot%\master.gitignore
+* That file must be identical to the file stored %primaryroot%\master.gitignore

 #### <a name="MC0102"></a> MC0102 - Nuget.config must match master.

 Master files ensure that the files in the repos are kept up to date with the most recent changes in style and settings.
 Nuget config controls the way that packages are downloaded and should be consistant for an organisation.

+* The root folder must have a file called nuget.config present.
+* That file must be identical to the file stored %masterroot%\master.nuget.config

+#### <a name="MC0103"></a> MC0103 - Directory.Props must match master.

+Master files ensure that the files in the repos are kept up to date with the most recent changes in style and settings.
+To define specific MSBuild properties that must be included in a solution ensure that the directory.props file exists and is the same as the master copy.

-* The root folder must have a file called .gitignore present.
+* The root folder must have a file called directory.Props present.
-* That file must be identical to the file stored %masterroot%\master.gitignore
+* That file must be identical to the file stored %primaryroot%\master.directory.props

 ### MC02XX - Supply Chain Woes